I like being in a storytelling school because…

-We are running a selection of one day and twilight training courses at Wood Farm School in Oxford.
+Oxford: We are running a selection of one day and twilight training courses at Wood Farm School in Oxford.
 Click here for an overview of the dates and training topics.
 New for this year are our creative skills courses designed to inspire creative confidence and focussing on developing the creative skills of the participants.

-Our next training session at Wood Farm Primary School is on 15 June 2016 when we’ll be running a fantastic twilight on Innovation and Invention.
-This will be followed on 29 June 2016 by a full day on Deepening: literacy through drama, music, dance, poetry and art and a twilight introduction on History through Stories.
-Please see the ‘now booking’ section below for more details, contact us or call 01865 748447 to make a booking.
+Our next training session at Wood Farm Primary School is on 18 January 2017 when we’ll be running a full day Networking and Refresher day.
+Please see the ‘now booking‘ section below for more details, contact us or call 01865 748447 to make a booking.

 Training Skills course 2016 to 2017

-We are now taking bookings for our popular three day Training Skills course which will begin again in the new academic year (dates TBC).
+We are now taking bookings for our popular three day Training Skills course which will begin again in the new academic year.
 This training course is perfect for those wishing to develop their teacher training skills for teaching the Storytelling Schools method to other teachers.
 If you are a teacher experienced in using the Storytelling Schools approach and wanting to share your success with colleagues then this training is for you.
 We plan to run this course again in 2017 to 2018 so please do contact us to register your interest.